-How to get from Hong Kong cruise terminal to your hotel in Kowloon
+How to get from the Hong Kong cruise terminal to your hotel in Kowloon

 Most cruise lines now use the newer Kai Tak Cruise Terminal on Victoria Harbour.
 It is also home to a fantastic sky garden with water parks and fountains.

-It is well worth a visit to stroll the gardens and enjoy fantastic panoramic views.
-Explore before you head to your hotel, it’s home to restaurants, cafes and bars offering local craft beers.
+It is worth a visit to stroll the gardens and enjoy fantastic panoramic views.
+Explore before you head to your hotel; it’s home to restaurants, cafes, and bars offering local craft beers.

-Taxi: A taxi is by far the most convenient way to get from the cruise termianl to your hotel.
+Taxi: A taxi is the most convenient way to get from the cruise terminal to your hotel.
 You may have to be a bit patient as it will be crowded.

 Bus: A city bus takes about 30 minutes to get from Kai Tak Cruise Terminal to Kowloon.
-Check with the driver which stop you need for your hotel.
+Check with the driver who stops you need for your hotel.